Disraelis: Activities

 In addition, some cities and municipalities have served as partners of Disraelis.
 In June 2007, 20 disabled soldiers visited the town Schönebeck in Saxony-Anhalt.
 They stayed with host families and at the YMCA.
 On the occasion of the 70th anniversary of the Kristallnacht, Ilan Brunner held a lecture at the Georg-August-Zinn School in Reichelsheim.

 In July 2009, a meeting between 20 young Disraelis and members of the Hans Rosenthal Lodge e.V. took place in Berlin.
 The project has also been supported by the German Armed Forces, the German Ministry of Defence and the German Embassy in Israel.
 Many individuals and families have hosted young Israelis since the beginning of the project.

 On 18 September 2004, the Central German Broadcasting Company MDR aired a report on the Disraelis project in its television program "Credible" (author: Frieder Weigmann).

 In the German Embassy in Israel, Ilan Brunner was awarded the Cross of the Order of Merit of the Federal Republic of Germany by Ambassador Andreas Michaelis on 6 May 2015 in recognition of his extraordinary contribution to reconciliation between Jews and Israelis and Germans.
+On April 13, 2023, Ilan Brunner died in Israel a few days before his 89th birthday and was buried in the cemetery in Rishon LeZion.
+Since he did not find a successor for his Disraelis project, it was terminated.